rhit-csse335/matmul-project/README.md

 ### Setting up your virtual machine

 We are going to install several packages to support this code.
-For development, I recommend the `e2-micro` instance type that we considered in the GCP walkthrough on 9/10 (with Debian Bookwork as the recommended operating system).
-For timing, we will use the `e2-highcpu-2` configuration, but you do not need to use this for regular development.
+For development, I recommend the `c4-standard-2` instance type.
+We will also use this for timing.
+I recommend allocating a 20 GB boot disk in order to have enough room for the Intel tools.

 With this setup, you will *need* the following packages: